Bobby Flay: Great Chefs – Great Cities Mexican Madness DVD Great Chefs Cook AmericanActing roles

 Flay had a cameo appearance in the Disney Channel original movie Eddie's Million Dollar Cook-Off as the host of the cook-off.
 He appeared on the television game show Pyramid with fellow Iron Chef Mario Batali as the guest celebrities in an episode originally airing on November 18, 2003.
 He appeared as a judge on the CBS television show "Wickedly Perfect" during the 2004–05 season.
 He also appeared in the Law & Order: Special Victims Unit episode "Design", which originally aired on September 22, 2005.
-He had a small role as himself in the 2006 film East Broadway, in which his wife, Stephanie March, had a larger role.Jeopardy! featured a special "Throwdown with Bobby Flay" category during the March 12, 2008, episode, in which each of the clues featured Flay.
+He had a small role as himself in the 2006 film East Broadway, in which his then-wife, Stephanie March, had a larger role.Jeopardy! featured a special "Throwdown with Bobby Flay" category during the March 12, 2008, episode, in which each of the clues featured Flay.
 He participated in the 2008 Taco Bell All-Star Legends and Celebrity Softball Game played at Yankee Stadium after the 2008 MLB All Star Game; Flay played for the National League.
 Flay is mentioned in the 2008 film Step Brothers in the "Derek comes for dinner" scene.

-In 2010, Flay was impersonated in the South Park cartoon episode Crème Fraiche.
+In 2010, Flay was impersonated in the South Park cartoon episode "Crème Fraiche".
 In 2011, Flay had recurring appearances in the final season of Entourage as the boyfriend of Ari Gold's wife.
-In 2012, Flay appeared on Portlandia, in a director's cut of the episode Brunch Village.
-He showed director Jonathan Krisel how to make marionberry pancakes.
+In 2012, Flay appeared on Portlandia in a director's cut of the episode Brunch Village in which he showed director Jonathan Krisel how to make marionberry pancakes.
 Flay guest stars as himself on season two of the TV series Younger, which initially aired in 2016.

 In 2018, he appeared as Fred Jones' uncle in the animated film Scooby-Doo! and the Gourmet Ghost.

+Flay played a food and restaurant critic in the 2022 seasonal made-for-TV movie One Delicious Christmas.

+In 2024, Flay starred in a television commercial in which he dances while promoting Pepsi in conjunction with grilling.